-There are several sites within the Neighbourhood Area which are deemed sufficiently important that they should be designated Local Green Space.
+12.27 There are several sites within the Standish Neighbourhood Area which are deemed sufficiently important that they should be designated Local Green Space.
 There are a number of smaller amenity/open green spaces around the village and provision for new areas within the approved housing developments.

-It is considered important that these are retained and enhanced to benefit the community and encourage informal recreation use and play to improve health and wellbeing.
+12.28 It is considered important that these spaces are retained and enhanced to benefit the community and encourage informal recreation use and play to improve health and wellbeing.

-Other important sites such as Ashfield Park and Southlands Rec are subject to specific policies to enhance these spaces (see Policies 6.1 and 6.2), in accordance with the adopted strategic policies of Wigan Council.
+12.29 Ashfield Park and Southlands Rec are subject to specific policies to enhance these spaces (see Policies SLC1 and SLC2), which are in accordance with the adopted strategic policies of Wigan Council.